EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/172276923-2b05194c-6d81-483e-b061-651bf4ca95eb.png)

 And don't forget to rename the model materials.

+You can do this by the **Left Double Click** on name.

 It's very important to follow some naming template because Unity will place all of the materials into one folder.
 It'll be very confusing to find the right material later.

 ## 4. Export to Unity